stargate-bukkit/SG-Command/README.md

 - Full takeover removing old functionality, and, for now, replacing it with config editing
-- Adds /sgc dial for dialing any wanted Stargate [Version 0.0.4]
+- Adds /sgc dial for dialing any wanted Stargate
+- Adds /sgc visualizer for visualizing the portals in a network
+- Adds /sgc info for seeing information about the Stargate the player is looking at [Version 0.0.4]
 - Fix for Bukkit's direction fix
   [Version 0.0.3]